chainguard-dev/edu/content/chainguard/chainguard-images/reference/mariadb/getting-started-mariadb/index.md

 After confirming that the application is functioning as expected, you can read through the next section to explore how else you can work with the `mariadb` container.

-## Step 3: Managing the database over the command line
+## Step 3: Working with the database

 The `docker-compose.yml` file contains some configuration details regarding the MariaDB database used in this example application.
 Run the following command to inspect the contents of this file.